mstefa/metrics-api/Readme.md

 npm run test:integration
 ```

-Integration tests will verify the database connection, but please be aware that **_running integration tests will result in the deletion of all database data._** ⚠️
+Integration tests will verify the database connection, **Database service should be active for running this test**

 It is possible to launch all test together with